MIbnEKhalid/Quiz-Game-Cpp-CLI/README.md

 While **99.99%** of the code works with **C++11**, one function requires **C++17** for directory creation using the **`<filesystem>`** library.
 If using **C++11**, remove the folder creation code and manually create a **`UserHistoryData`** folder.
 The rest of the program will run without issues on **C++11**.

-# Project Description:

-This quiz game serves as a comprehensive demonstration of fundamental C++ concepts applied in real-world software development.
-It showcases the utilization of concepts such as classes, arrays, functions, loops, conditionals, string manipulation, file handling, and more, to create an interactive quiz experience

 # Purpose:

 The primary purpose of this project is to demonstrate how basic C++ concepts can be effectively utilized to develop a fully functional quiz game.
 By exploring the codebase, learners can gain insights into how to structure and implement a project in C++, reinforcing their understanding of the language's core principles.